SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 ### Debug the Server

 1. Click the debug icon on the left hand side, or hit `ctrl+shift+d` to open the debug pane.
+2. Hit the `Run and Debug` button
-2. In the bar with the play error, where it says "No Configurations", use the dropdown to select ".NET 5 and .NET Core".
+3. In the bar with the play error, where it says "No Configurations", use the dropdown to select ".NET 5 and .NET Core".
 In the dialog that pops up, select  "Server.Fsproj: Server"
-3. Hit F5
+4. Hit F5

 The server is now running.
 You can use the bar at the top of your screen to pause, restart or kill the debugger